|

 Wood-engraving, The Sea

-and a lot of her printmaking has been applied to fine press books,
+with image, and a lot of her printmaking has been applied to fine press books, her

 Further enquiries are welcome - see contact.